yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/sequelize.md

     const fs = require('fs');
     ```

-1. Use the following configuration in the `models/index.js` file when you create the sequelize object:
+1. Use the following configuration in the `models/index.js` file when you create the Sequelize object:

     ```js
     const sequelize = new Sequelize("<db_name>", "<user_name>","<password>" , {